bronlib/TruelyPortablePythonProjectTemplate/README.md

 could have been entirely written in an OS depdendent scripting language.

-But because I am not an expert in the different OS scripting languages, I wrote the main chunck in Python and used the OS depedent scripts only for launching that chunk of Python.
+But because I am not an expert in the different OS scripting languages, I wrote the main chunck in Python and used the OS depedent scripts for creating the directory structure and downloading Python.

 **Status**

-The main part in the OS scripting, is used for downloading the targetted Python Distribution using pyenv.
-This is well worked out for Windowns, but not yet for the Linux based OSes.
+I recently updated the pyenv part, so now pyenv is properly used in both linux as windows environments.
+I also recently added the ".command" file support in MacOs, so that, like on windows, all scripts can be launched by a simple mouse click, instead of having to revert to prompt.

-The windows scripts have recently been updated to also support UNC paths: the ability to call them while residing on a network drive.
+The windows scripts support UNC paths: the ability to call them while residing on a network drive.
 It works, but in practice is very slow, due to network speeds.
 The utilities, to get PIP, and update PIP and SetupTools